Coroutines for Asynchronous Concurrent Programming

 let%lwt load2 = p2 in ...

-(* ... we will get here once both loads are finished -- promises fulfulled
+(* ... we will get to this line once both loads are finished -- promises fulfulled

-Note we can also Lwt.choose to get the first one completed
+Note we could have instead used Lwt.choose to get the *first* one completed:

-• The monad behind the scenes has a data structure holding all the continuations
+• The monad behind the scenes has a data structure holding this function (aka continuation)

-• It will call those continuations when the low-level URL load has completed
+• It will call the continuation when the low-level URL load has completed

 • in Lwt terminology, when the promise is fulfilled.